What is SIM Swap?

 - Go to the Replace your SIM section of My giffgaff and click on 'Activate your SIM'.

 If you have an active PAC code on your account then the link above will not work for you.
-Instead follow this link to perform a SIM swap and proceed from point 3.
+Instead follow this link to cancel the PAC code and proceed from the point above.

 - Enter the 6 digit activation code of the new SIM card, and click 'Continue'.